235u/proposals/GamePriceComparison/README.md

 Note that prices have different currencies, which can be converted to one base currency (e.g. pound sterling) for comparison, nominally, ignoring the [purchasing power parity](https://en.wikipedia.org/wiki/Purchasing_power_parity) (PPP) and cultural specifics (like fundamental resistance against copyright).

-Also note that "cheap" does not neccessarily mean "high price-performance ratio", being a vague,  subjective characteristic.
+Also note that "cheap" does not necessarily mean "high price-performance ratio", being a vague,  subjective characteristic.

 > Some basic filters should be added also.